Sublime Text on Fedora 22

 First off, tell Sublime Text to convert tabs to spaces.
 Search for (Ctrl + F) translate_tabs_to_spaces and set it to true.

-// Set to true to insert spaces when tab is pressed
+// Set to true to insert spaces when tab is pressed "translate_tabs_to_spaces": true,

 If you don't want auto-complete to enter the suggestion when you hit Enter, then search for auto_complete_commit_on_tab and set it to true.
 Now you can press Tab to enter auto-complete suggestions, and Enter to enter a newline.